jason-ash/jtash/src/posts/20220114-riddler-wordle.md

 # Fun Facts

 Here are some of the best and worst words, based on the number of partitions they create as a first guess.
+Spoiler alert: don't use SQUIZ as your first guess!
+It provides the least possible information among all words that still have 5 unique letters.

 | Word       | Partitions |
 | ---------- | ---------- |